meffie/virt-lab/README.md

 commands.
 Lab names are limited to ASCII alphanumeric characters and the underscore (`'_'`) character.
 The options for a given section specify the guest configuration for each guest in the **lab**.
-It is possible to override values for a specify guest by providing a subsections in the INI file in the form `<lab>.<number>`.
+It is possible to override values for a specific guest by providing a subsections in the INI file in the form `<lab>.<number>`.
 Guest numbers start with 1.

 Option names are: